 Things To Do in Maine - Fall Foliage Highlights

 Enjoy Spectacular Maine Fall Colors - Leaf Hunters LOVE This Area!Keep an eye on Maine's Official Fall Foliage Report for the latest news on the leaves!
-The first report started Sept 10, 2014, and will get updated weekly thought October.
+These reports get updated weekly through October once colors start to change.
 Red means peak colors, which tends to be late Sept/early October here in The Forks.
 Northern Outdoors & The Forks is in Zone 5.

 There is nothing like autumn in New England - and Maine tops the list for breath-taking vistas and great fall color.
 Crisp mornings, misty lakes reflecting the reds and oranges of maples, the brilliant white of birch trees tracing up through colorful leaves — there is nothing quite so stunning.